SLIMEX (SLX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SLIMEX Historical Price

-According to the latest data gathered on SLIMEX live price page, the current price of SLIMEX is 0.0092USD.
+According to the latest data gathered on SLIMEX live price page, the current price of SLIMEX is 0.00988USD.
 The circulating supply of SLIMEX(SLX) is

 In the past 24 hours, SLIMEX has shown a price movement of